serdar-sarioglu/mysystem/cloud/docker-files/Create-Docker-Image.md

 ## Create Docker Image

-First create a file:
+First create a file with your text editor:
->docker login registry.mysystem.org
+>vi my-docker

+You will need a base image from dockerhub https://hub.docker.com and use sample CMD

+>From ubuntu
+>CMD ["echo", "hello world!"]

 ##